Team MemberSpace

 A better approach is to sell access through your own website using a membership platform like MemberSpace.
 This way, you keep more of what you earn and have full control over your community.

-In this guide, you’ll learn:
+In this guide, you'll find:

 Launch a paid Discord server!

-The easiest way to accept membership payments or one-time charges for digital products like communities, online courses, content libraries, and more — all from your own website!
+The easiest way to accept membership payments or one-time charges for digital products like online courses, communities, content libraries, and more — all from your own website!

 Get started for free!
 5 minutes to set up.

-How to Create a Paid Discord Server
+How to Create a Paid Discord Server – Step-by-Step

 The easiest way to run a paid Discord server is to sell access through your website and use a membership platform to manage payments and member access.